xpsi-group/xpsi/docs/source/overview.rst

 where :math:`\mathcal{M}` is the global (hierarchical) model.

-A fundamental assumption upon which X-PSI is based is that a model with sufficient complexity to describe data can be constructed from a restricted set of abstract objects that form a modelling language.
+A fundamental assumption upon which X-PSI is based (at least until posterior checking suggests otherwise) is that a model with sufficient complexity to describe data can be constructed from a restricted set of abstract objects that form a modelling language.
 Crucially, those objects must have software implementations that are sufficiently fast for parameter estimation to be tractable on a high-performance computing system, but are also simple for a modeller to piece together into a bespoke model.
 These objects often have properties which are discrete representations of continuous mathematical structures, and these continuous structures are imbued with physical meaning in order to attempt to describe observable reality in terms of deterministic and stochastic processes.

 In X-PSI, we adopt general relativistic gravity to construct a spacetime manifold associated with a model neutron star.
 The exterior